augsmachado/augsmachado.github.io/README.md

 ## Attributions
 This site is based in Jekyll.

 Based off of this [article from Codrops](http://tympanus.net/codrops/?p=24222).
-Using Sample images from [Fancy Crave](http://fancycrave.com/).

-Based off of this [Article on Codrops](http://tympanus.net/codrops/?p=24222).

-Created by Claudio Calautti for Codrops.
+Theme created by Claudio Calautti for Codrops.